-The German Craft Council has the task of stimulating debates between design, craftsmanship, industry and the public on the aesthetic and social quality of our living environment.
-To this end, the German Craft Council develops opinions and recommendations for political action and coordinates them with comparable institutions in other countries.
+The aim of the German Craft Council is to promote stimulating debates between design, craftsmanship, industry, and the public sector on the aesthetic and social quality of our living environment.
+To this end, the German Craft Council involves itself in the taking of positions and recommendations for political action and coordinates them with equivalent institutions in other countries.

-- strengthen the craft sector in general and raise awareness of the social relevance of the craft sector
+- to raise awareness of the role of society in the craft sector

-- improve the economic situation of designers, craftsmen and manufacturers
+- to improve the economic situation of designers, craftsmen, and manufacturers

-- to bring forgotten or marginalized handicraft practices back into the limelight
+- to bring forgotten or marginalised handicraft practices back into the limelight

 - Education and youth

 - International business

 - Local business